mcnuttandrew/prong/sites/docs/public/README.md

 This is the Prong editor framework.
 The goal of this system is to provide a simple way to create in-situ editor extensions for in-browser editors of JSON domain specific languages.
 The basic dependencies of this system are code mirror (which we wrap) and react (which we use as means to specify the extensions).

+This is described in our upcoming paper "Projectional Editors for JSON DSLs"

 ## Quick start example usage

 ```tsx